Abdullahi Mustapha: Early life

 Mustapha was born on 1 February 1948 to a Katsina state indigene father and Katsina state mother in Kano but hails from Katsina State, Northern Nigeria.

 He attended Rafindadi Primary School in 1955 before he attended Katsina Secondary School but obtained the West Africa School Certificate in 1968 at Government College, Keffi.
-He further obtained a bachelor's degree in Pharmacy from Ahmadu Bello University in 1973, followed by a University of London doctorate (Ph.
-D) in 1981 from Chelsea College, now merged with King's College London.
+He further obtained a bachelor's degree in Pharmacy from Ahmadu Bello University in 1973, followed by a University of London doctorate (Ph.D.) in 1981 from Chelsea College, now merged with King's College London.

 Career

-Mustapha began his academic career in 1974 as a pupil pharmacists at Ahmadu Bello University Teaching Hospital.
+Mustapha began his academic career in 1974 as a pupil pharmacist at Ahmadu Bello University Teaching Hospital.
 In 1982, he rose to the position of Senior Lecturer in the Department of Pharmaceutical and Medicinal Chemistry in the department of pharmacy and in 1993, he became a full Professor of Medicinal Chemistry.
 In 2010, he was appointed as the Vice Chancellor of Ahmadu Bello University and prior to this appointment, he served as the VC of Umaru Musa Yar'adua University.